 The U.S. Navy SEALs are considered by many to be the premier Special Forces group in the world, even topping Delta Force within the U.S. Military.
 The British SAS and German GSG-9 were the modern world’s first and best anti-terrorist special forces groups, and the U.S. Special Forces learned much from their European brothers.
 Russia has Spetsnaz, the French have the Foreign Legion and other units, and China has special forces as well.
 However, American technology and raw military might, coupled with an increased global presence in combat zones, has provided U.S. SOCOM units the distinct advantage over all of the others in both combat skills and equipment.

 Within SOCOM Navy SEALs have the advantage of operating within the structure of the world’s largest Navy, which maintains a presence across the globe.
 When missions require insertion into unfriendly areas, where there is no friendly presence, it is easier and more practical to use SEALs from Naval vessels, than other Special Forces using more airborne or ground methods.

 The SEALs have played a pivotal role in the Global War on Terror, including actions in Iraq and Afghanistan.
 The tragic “Lone Survivor” and “American Sniper” stories detail some incredible actions of these brave warriors.
-In addition, they recently ended the hostage situation involving the Captain of the Maersk Alabama by simultaneously shooting the four terrorists using sniper rifles on the fan deck of a U.S. Navy Destroyer.
+In addition, they recently ended the hostage situation involving the Captain of the Maersk Alabama by simultaneously shooting the four terrorists using sniper rifles from the fan deck of a U.S. Navy destroyer.